Skip to main content

 Troubleshooting

-• Verify no extra spaces or line breaks in token
+• Verify no extra whitespace or line breaks.

-• Check you’re using the correct API type (admin/integration/analytics)
+• Check the API type (admin vs integration vs analytics).

-• Ensure the endpoint exists in the API reference
+• Confirm the endpoint exists in the API reference.

 Developer Settings